Senate and Council to consider second draft and second response report in September 2021

 The revision is informed further by, amongst others, the SU Vision 2040 and Strategic Framework 2019–2024, which has been adopted and implemented after the Language Policy (2016) was approved, as well as the Language Policy Framework for Public Higher Education Institutions determined in terms of section 27(2) of the Higher Education Act, 1997 (Act101 of 1997 as amended).
 Refer to the

-Context document f or the revision of the Language Policy (2016)
+Context document for the revision of the Language Policy (2016) for more information.

 From left to right: